bjlkeng/bjlkeng.github.io/source/posts/a-quick-introduction-to-stochastic-calculus.rst

 This results in the same quantity as the variance computation we have (for :math:`s=0`) in Equation 2.14 but is conceptually different.
-The variance is an average over all paths, while the quadratic variation is taking a realized path, squaring all the values, and then summing them up.
+The variance is an average over all paths while the quadratic variation is taking a realized path, squaring all the values, and then summing them up.
 In the specific case of a Wiener process, they result in the same thing (not always the case for general stochastic processes).